Cove Security Review 2026

 • No 24/7 continuous recording

-• No Power over Ethernet (PoE) option
+• No Power over Ethernet (PoE) option for the security cameras

 Eufy SoloCam held in hand closeup